dacharyc/shattered-ring-website/content/faq/index.md

 Shattered Ring is designed to be a spoiler-free tracking app that lets users manually enter NPCs, Locations, and Quests as they encounter them.
 It doesn't come pre-populated with a checklist of entries by design.
+In addition to being a choice to keep the app spoiler-free, it's also not pre-populated because some folks might also use it as a D&D or other TTRPG tracker, so having preset data wouldn't make sense for other games.

 However, if there is enough demand for a feature like this, it's potentially something I could add.
 If this is something you'd like to see, send me an email or vote for it when I put up a Twitter poll to prioritize feature requests.

 ## Does the app update automatically based on game progress?

 That would be really cool!
 But unfortunately, there are no publicly-available APIs that would let me get updates from your gameplay.
-This level of integration is something that FromSoftware would need to provide.
+This level of integration is something that [FromSoftware](https://www.fromsoftware.jp/) would need to provide.

 ## I'd like to see a feature - how can I request it?